 Learn more about clubs and Student Life at the Academy.

 The Academy nurtures student leaders at every turn – whether students want to lead in front or from the sidelines.
 Girls take charge at the Academy, with teachers supporting from the sidelines.
 Students are encouraged and supported to add their talents and leave their unique mark on the Academy!

 Learn more about Leadership Opportunities at the Academy.

 Our hands-on approach to lab science study makes learning fun, innovative and relevant.
 Students don’t just learn about subjects at the Academy; they take part actively in the learning process through discussion-oriented and hands-on courses.
 Providing our students with hands-on lab experience has helped to inspire more than 50% of graduates since 2015 to declare a major in a science, technology, engineering, or math field.

 Learn more about the Academy’s Academic Curriculum.

 The small-school environment, with an overall teacher to student ratio of 1:8, ensures that students get the support they need for personal success.
-Our unique Directed Learning Time (DLT), during the last period of the day gives students in-school time to work on homework and get extra help from teachers.
+Our unique Directed Learning Time (DLT), gives students in-school time to work on homework and get extra help from teachers.
 Teachers will also help students before school, after school and during lunch.
-The National Honor Society (NHS) also offers free tutoring after school each day.
+The National Honor Society (NHS) also offers free tutoring during the school day.
 At the Academy, students will get all the support they need to achieve their personal best.

 What about Boys?